jyp/boon/README.md

 Boon: An Ergonomic Command Mode for Emacs
 ==========================================

-Boon brings modal editing capabilities to emacs and...
+Boon brings modal editing capabilities to Emacs and...

 - It tries to be as ergonomic as possible.
 (See below)
 - It remains lightweight (~300 loc for its core.)
-- It attempts to integrate with emacs as smoothly as possible
+- It attempts to integrate with Emacs as smoothly as possible

 Design
 ------

-It is largely accepted that modal edition is more ergonomic than using keychoord.
+It is largely accepted that modal edition is more ergonomic than using keychord.
 Boon attempts to make modal editing as comfortable as possible, by adhering to the following design principles:

 - Spacial allocation first, mnemonics second: the allocation of keys to commands is based in priority on the locations of keys on the keyboard.
-Whatever is printed on the keycap is a secondary concern.
+Whatever is printed on the key cap is a secondary concern.

 - Easy finger rolls: common combination should either be left/right hand alternation or easy one-hand rolls.